5 Justification to Use Machine Learning

 • Drug discovery: Traditionally, drug discovery involved a lot of trial and error.
 Machine learning has made it possible to analyze huge amounts of data and predict how different drugs might interact with targets in the body.
 In the future, this may greatly accelerate the process of drug discovery.

-6.4 Don’t undervalue ML because it’s new
+5.5 Don’t undervalue machine learning because it is new

 • Einstein’s theory of relativity relied on non-Euclidean geometry – an unusual branch of mathematics for these endeavors – which was one of the reasons why he was met with skepticism.